-The Speakers Bureau program at the Cincinnati Art Museum is our “museum on wheels.”
-Specially trained volunteer docents come to your location to give rich presentations of an hour or less on many of the most popular areas of the Art Museum’s collections.
-These presentations are complete with colorful slides of artworks and enlightening information and anecdotes about each work.
+The Speakers Bureau is our “museum on wheels” for adults.
+Specially trained volunteer docents come to you and deliver rich presentations on many of the most popular areas of the Art Museum’s collections.
+These presentations are complete with colorful slides of artworks and additional information and anecdotes about each work.
 These engaging presentations are participatory, allowing the audience to ask questions and make their own observations.

 Speakers Bureau presentations are perfect for a variety of adult and family audiences.
-Book clubs, libraries, churches, retirement homes and many others have enjoyed one or more of our fascinating topics from one of Cincinnati’s greatest cultural resources.
+Book clubs, libraries, churches, retirement homes and many others enjoy our fascinating topics from one of Cincinnati’s greatest cultural resources.

 A presentation featuring the diversity of the Cincinnati Art Museum's collection, concentrating on masterpieces in painting, sculpture and other media from the ancient world to Impressionism.